 - How far along are you?

 - What are the short-term and long-term risks?

 If you think you are pregnant and you are considering abortion, make sure to get the facts first.
 Be educated and informed.
-At Associated Pregnancy Services, our client advocate will discuss the procedures with you for your stage of pregnancy as well as the risks involved.
+At APS Medical, our client advocate will discuss the procedures with you for your stage of pregnancy as well as the risks involved.